Skip to contents

 show_comparison_table

 Logical.
-Show model comparison table?
+Show information criteria comparison matrix?

 show_best_model_details